ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

 * During the frontend design phase, our website took shape
 * We came up with the design of the Flipkart website itself
-* The Whole website was divided into components and those components were further divided so that we can reuse them.
+* The whole website was divided into components and those components were further divided so that we can reuse them.
 * Basic pages like homepage, and login page product page was created first.
 * Then more complex functionality like cart, order, and seller pages were added later on.

 #### Step 3: Smart-contract

+* Contract will provide to mint Nft.
+* The Nft might be a decaying nft if there will be any warranty in the product.
+* Nft will have the serial number and other product details.
+* You can resale your product and the owner in the digital waranty card will also change.

-## Running the App 📦📦
+## Running the App 🧠🧠

 ### User ✨✨